pcboy/ncypher/README.md

 Ncypher is a gem to help you to encrypt your credentials in your ruby apps in a safe manner.

+## Upgrade from versions before 1.0
+Versions before 1.0 were using rbnacl-libsodium gem which is now deprecated.
+The big difference is that now you need to have libsodium installed on your host system.
+That also means faster gem installation. =)
+Check https://github.com/RubyCrypto/rbnacl/wiki/Installing-libsodium for more info.

 ## Installation

 Add this line to your application's Gemfile: